 Attending an Event for the First Time

-Once you have come for our Wednesday evening program, you are welcome and encouraged to join us either in-person or online for meditation and other public events including liturgy throughout the year.
+Once you have attended our Wednesday evening program, you are welcome and encouraged to join us either in-person or online for meditation and other public events including liturgy throughout the year.

 Coming to a Retreat

 Each retreat begins with a liturgy, instructions in Zen meditation, and an orientation to Zendo forms and etiquette.
 The serene mind cultivated in zazen (meditation) is carried into all activities: walking meditation, liturgical services, working together and sharing meals in silence, and participating in workshops and seminars.

 Be prepared for a rich and challenging experience as you and the other participants enter into the challenging and powerful discipline of monastic Zen training.

 For anyone with a particular interest in learning more about Zen training, particularly as it unfolds in cloistered community at Pine Wind, we suggest our annual Ango, or Zen Training Period, offered in September.